aqureshiest/afs-snapshot/README.md

 To use apply-flow-service locally, initialize the project with these steps

-1. `docker-compose up service`, this will start the service in docker compose, along with vault, mountebank and redis.
+1. `docker-compose up`, this will start the service in docker compose, along with vault, mountebank redis and gateway.

 ## Running tests